w3f/Grants-Program/applications/infinity_wallet.md

 * Social Wallet (removing the need for a seed phrase and enabling users to create a wallet via social login, allowing for easier onboarding and usage of DeFi & Web3 by the general Web2 user required for mass adoption);

-More on our overall roadmap that could benefit Polkadot can be found on page 27, here: https://infinitywallet.io/docs/Infinity%20Wallet%20Deck.pdf OR our docs here https://docs.infinitywallet.io/infinity-wallet/infinity-ecosystem-roadmap
+More on our overall roadmap that could benefit Polkadot & Kusama can be found on page 27, here: https://infinitywallet.io/docs/Infinity%20Wallet%20Deck.pdf OR our docs here https://docs.infinitywallet.io/infinity-wallet/infinity-ecosystem-roadmap

 Specific to Polkadot & Kusama, we will continue to provide ongoing support and integration into future developments/features/services on a case by case basis, as well as support in our unique user focused mobile version once launched.